 Anything you think is unusual

 Keep in mind that these symptoms can manifest differently in every dog.
-Some may be very noticeable, while others won’t exhibit any obvious symptoms at all.
-It’s important to look for any behavior you think is out of the ordinary for your furry friend.
+Some may be very noticeable, while others won’t exhibit any obvious symptoms.
+It’s essential to look for any behavior you think is out of the ordinary for your furry friend.

 How to soothe a stressed dog